return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/superpipe_c.rst

 Description
 -----------

-This routine is safe to be called with a a non-initialized context and is tolerant of being called with the context's mutex held (it will be unlocked if necessary before freeing).
+This routine is safe to be called with a a non-initialized context.
 Also note that the routine conditionally checks for the existence of the context control map before clearing the RHT registers and context capabilities because it is possible to destroy a context while the context is in the error state (previous mapping was removed [so there is no need to worry about clearing] and context is waiting for a new mapping).

 .. _`create_context`: